JoshuaBleek/DNS-Threat-Analysis/README.md

 ## Usage

-1. Run the `analyze_logs()` function from the main script to start analyzing DNS logs:
+1. Run the `dfjia` function from the main script to start analyzing DNS logs:

 ```bash
 python main.py